Shinbly/Project-Food/README.md

 # Project Food
- This is the repository of the flutter application for the personnal project of M2 in Software engineering
+ This is the repository of the personnal project of M2 in Software engineering